kaist-ee209/kaist-ee209.github.io/assign.md

 <p>
 We will do <font color="#FF0000">six</font> programming assignments.
-Each programming assignment takes up XX% of your total grade.
-Some assignments provide extra credit beyond your total grade.
+Assignment 0 accounts for 5% of your total grade, while other assignments account for 10%.
 </p>

 <ul>